 The company participates in the Universities Superannuation Scheme (USS), a defined benefit scheme which is contracted out of the State Second Pension (S2P).
-The assets of the scheme are held in a separate fund administered by the trustee.
-Universities Superannuation Scheme Limited.
+The assets of the scheme are held in a separate fund administered by the trustee, Universities Superannuation Scheme Limited.
 The appointment of directors to the board of the trustee is determined by the trustee company's Articles of Association.
-Four of the directors are appointed by Universities UK; three are appointed by the University and College Union, of whom at least one must be a USS pensioner member, one is appointed by the Higher Education Funding Councils; and a minimum of two and a maximum of four are co-opted directors appointed by the board.
+Four of the directors are appointed by Universities UK; three are appointed by the University and College Union, of whom at least one must be a USS pensioner member; one is appointed by the Higher Education Funding Councils; and a minimum of two and a maximum of four are co-opted directors appointed by the board.
 Under the scheme trust deed and rules, the employer contribution rate is determined by the trustee, acting on actuarial advice.
 Because of the mutual nature of the scheme, the scheme's assets are not hypothecated to individual institutions and a scheme-wide contribution rate is set.
 The institution is therefore exposed to actuarial risks associated with other institutions' employees and is unable to identify its share of the underlying assets and liabilities of the scheme on a consistent and reasonable basis and therefore, as required by FRS 17 "Retirement benefits", accounts for the scheme as if it were a defined contribution scheme.
 As a result, the amount charged to the income and expenditure account represents the contributions payable to the scheme in respect of the accounting period.
-The latest triennial actuarial valuation of the scheme was at 31 March 2008.
-This was the first valuation for USS under the new scheme-specific funding regime introduced by the Pensions Act 2004 requiring schemes to adopt a statutory funding objective, which is to have sufficient and appropriate assets to cover their technical provisions.
+The latest triennial actuarial valuation of the scheme was at 31 March 2011.
+This was the second valuation for USS under the new scheme-specific funding regime introduced by the Pensions Act 2004 requiring schemes to adopt a statutory funding objective, which is to have sufficient and appropriate assets to cover their technical provisions.
 The actuary also carries out regular reviews of the funding levels.
-In particular he carries out a review of the funding level each year between triennial valuations and details of his estimate of the funding level at 31 March 2011 are also included in this note.
+In particular he carries out a review of the funding level each year between triennial valuations and details of his estimate of the funding level at 31 March 2012 are also included in this note.
 The triennial valuation was carried out using the projected unit method.
 The assumptions that have the most significant effect on the result of the valuation are as follows:

-Investment returns per annum Salary scale increases per annum 6.4% per annum 4.3% per annum Pensions increase per annum 2.9% per annum Discount rate 5.5% per annum Standard mortality tables were used as follows: Male members' mortality PA92 MC YoB tables rated down 1 year Female members' mortality PA92 MC YoB tables with no age rating Assumed life expectations on retirement at age 65: Males currently aged 65 (45) 22.8 (24.8) years Females currently aged 65 (45) 24.0 (25.9) years Notional value of assets at date of last valuation £28,843 million Proportion of members' accrued benefits covered by the , notional value of the assets 103%
+Investment returns per annum 6.1% per annum Salary scale increases per annum 4.4% per annum Pensions increase per annum 3.4% per annum Discount rate 4.9% per annum Standard mortality tables were used as follows: Male members' mortality S1NA["light"] YoB tables - No • age rating Female members' mortality S1NA["light"] YoB tables - No age rating Assumed life expectations on retirement at age 65: Males currently aged 65 (45) 23.7 (25.6) years Females currently aged 65 (45) 25.5 (27.6) years Tomales surrainty ages es (13) Notional value of assets at date of last valuation £32,433.5 million Proportion of members' accrued benefits covered by the notional value of the assets 92% Heliotidi reliae el life accese